chanulee1/flights_data_analytics/README.md

 # Project Background
-This project analyzes the on-time flight performance data of the air carriers that held over one percent of the industry's total domestic scheduled-service passenger revenues.
+This project analyzes the on-time flight performance data of the air carriers that held over one percent of the industry's total domestic scheduled-service passenger revenues in the US.
+This included the following 20 airlines:
+- AirTran Airways Corporation
+- Alaska Airlines Inc.
+- Aloha Airlines Inc.
+- American Airlines Inc.
+- American Eagle Airlines Inc.
+- Atlantic Southeast Airlines
+- Comair Inc.
+- Continental Air Lines Inc.
+- Delta Air Lines Inc.
+- Expressjet Airlines Inc.
+- Frontier Airlines Inc.
+- Hawaiian Airlines Inc.
+- JetBlue Airways
+- Mesa Airlines Inc.
+- Northwest Airlines Inc.
+- Pinnacle Airlines Inc.
+- Skywest Airlines Inc.
+- Southwest Airlines Co.
+- United Air Lines Inc.
+- US Airways Inc.

+Performance is evaluated based on two main areas: cancellations and arrival delays*.

-Insights and recommendations are provided on the following key areas:
+Insights are provided on the following key areas:

-- **Category 1:**
-- **Category 2:**
-- **Category 3:**
-- **Category 4:**
+- **Seasonal Patterns:** Changes in cancellation and delay volume based on the time of year.
+- **Cancellation Analysis:** Cancellation volume and rates by airline and airport, broken down by cause.
+- **Delay Analysis:** Delay volume and rates by airline and airport, broken down by cause.

 The SQL queries used to inspect and clean the data for this analysis can be found here [link].